avallecam/powder/README.md

 status](https://www.r-pkg.org/badges/version/powder)](https://cran.r-project.org/package=powder)
 <!-- badges: end -->

+The goal of `powder` is to complement **power** and **sample size**
+calculations:

+  - for more than one set of parameters, and

-The goal of powder is to create tidy output tables and plots from power and sample size estimations.
+  - create tidy output tables and plots from them.

 ## Installation

-You can install the developing version of powder using:
+You can install the developing version of `powder` using:

 ``` r
 if(!require("devtools")) install.packages("devtools")